USA WEST COAST

 Craig Aero Service, Buttonwillow

-Jensen Dusting & Planting Company, Jensen Airport, Sacramento [There is an excellent history of Jensen and his airstrip HERE.]
+Jensen Dusting & Planting Company, Jensen Airport, Sacramento [There is an excellent history of Jensen and his airstrip HERE; click on the Jensen Airport link.]

 Sonora Flying Service, Columbia